Restrict access to members of specific Azure AD groups

 - Scroll down to Azure AD groups whitelist.

-- Paste the Object ID of group on a new line.
+- Paste the Object ID of group (see the following screenshot) on a new line.

 The following video https://youtu.be/kL82s5opWnk has been created for an older version of the plugin but still covers the basics presented in this guide.